R Switch Statement

 R Switch Case example

-This program allows the user to enter any Arithmetic Operators to perform arithmetic operations using Switch statement in R programming language.
+This program allows the user to enter any Arithmetic Operators to perform arithmetic operations using the Switch statement in this programming language.

 number1 <- 30